jc10101010/jc10101010.github.io/_posts/2024-08-12-multiplayer.md

 ---
 layout:     page
-title:      Multiplayer extension to 3D in Java, ViridianNetworking
+title:      3D Multiplayer in Java, ViridianNetworking
 summary:    A multiplayer demo using the 3D engine that I built previously
 categories: jekyll pixyll
 ---